-Lynchburg Domestic Violence Defense Attorney
+Lynchburg Domestic Violence Lawyer

 An accusation of domestic violence is a very serious matter in Virginia.
 Any accusation or charge of this nature can have severe consequences on your freedom, reputation, finances, and future.
-You should never face this legal problem without the guidance of a trusted criminal defense attorney whose sole interest lies in protecting your rights and best interests.
+You should never face this legal problem without the guidance of a trusted criminal attorney whose sole interest lies in protecting your rights and best interests.

 The days and weeks following any family abuse accusation can be confusing, stressful, and uncertain.
 With little or no experience with the criminal justice system or the laws that pertain to your case, you may feel abandoned and alone in a cold, impersonal system.
 At A. R. Pike Law Firm, we take each case seriously, knowing how deeply your future can be impacted by the defense strategy we build on your behalf.